Category Archives: Uncategorized

 • Say it with me: low and slow.
 Thou shalt not climb to the top of the silk in the first 20 seconds of class.
 What’s the rush?
 On day one, keep everything nice and low so you can feel out where your body and your brain are.

 • Start with the basics.
-That quadruple tizzy-twist with a half salto you were working on before quarantine?
+That quadruple tizzy-twist with a half salto you were working on before vacay?
 You are NOT starting with that.
 NO. Start with your climbs, your inversions, your hip keys, your foot knots.
 Say hello to them like you’d say hello to beloved friends.

 • Change your brain.
 Think of it this way.
 You know how you’re terrified that you’ve lost all your strength and skills and you’re just going to be le poo and hate yourself and everything is going to be awful?
 OK.
 Take a breath.
 Starting slowly will allow you to get your brain and muscles speaking again.
 You will have a better session and feel WAY more positive if you start with the easy stuff.
 GIVE YOURSELF A WIN.
 FOR THE LOVE OF GOD, YOU DESERVE A WIN.